-Visit the historic Mackinac Island Fort and the Grand Hotel and taste the famous Mackinac Island Fudge or ice cream made on the island.
+Visit the historic Mackinac Island Fort and the Grand Hotel and taste the famous Mackinac Island Fudge or Ice Cream made on the island by crafters.
 Take a horse and carriage tour around the island where only horses and bicycles are allowed, no cars allowed on this island!
-Visit the Michillemackinac Fort in Mackinac City where interpreters dress in period costumes and tell the stories and history of the fort.
+Visit the Michillemackinac Fort in Mackinac City where interpreters dress in period costumes and tell the stories and history of this fort from the 1800's.

-Taste the fresh locally caught whitefish specials, gamble the night away at the Kings Club Casino, the Bay Mills Resort & Casino or the Vegas Kewadin Casino.
+Taste the fresh locally caught whitefish specials, gamble the night away in Brimley at the Kings Club Casino, the Bay Mills Resort & Casino or in the Sault at the Vegas Kewadin Casino.
 Sample Sacy's all-you-can-eat crab leg buffet at the Bay Mills Resort's restaurant.
 Attend the Native American Pow-Wow's in June & July when you will see the colorful regalia they wear as they dance.
 See the views of Lake Superior as you golf at the Premier Wild Bluff Golf Course in Brimley.

 Take part in the Fourth of July Celebration in Brimley with flea markets, kids games, bake sales, food tent and all kinds of crafters at the Wheels of History Museum.
-Enjoy the night of fireworks displayed at the Bay Mills Indian Community.
+Enjoy the night fireworks displayed at the Bay Mills Indian Community Ball Diamond.
 All this awaits you within one hour or less from our Lake Superior Beach House.

 Check the on-line calendar and call or email as soon as possible as summers are booked 6 mos. to a year ahead so don't wait!
 See our current rates and ask for a quote.
 After paying the booking fee by credit card, pay the balance in two easy payments by check to us, the owners.
 Pay when you book and again two weeks prior to arrival.
 Mail checks to: George Goetz PO Box 294 Brimley, MI 49715.
 Call (906) 437-4349 or email to let us know when you are mailing a check for our Lake Superior Beach House.

 Keywords: Lake Superior